ietf-wg-asdf/SDF/sdf.md

 document that a specific extension is in effect; see
 {{information-block}} for details of the `feature` quality that can be used for such indications.
-Base SDF does not define a "version" concept for the SDF specification itself (as opposed to version indications for the specifications contained in SDF documents);
+With extension points and feature indications available, base SDF does not define a "version" concept for the SDF format itself (as opposed to version indications within SDF documents indicating their own evolution, see {{information-block}}).
-however there may be occasional historical notes about the earlier development drafts (1.0 etc.) that led to the present specification of base SDF.

 ## Terminology and Conventions